Research & Evaluation

 Download

-Our team collaborates on research activities with academic partners across Canada.
-We are currently working with the University of British Columbia Faculty of Land & Food Systems on the following studies:
+We recently worked with Dr. Tamara Cohen at the University of British Columbia Faculty of Land & Food Systems on the following studies:

 As a result, our clinical care and program curriculum continue to evolve based on feedback received from participants, and to reflect the latest evidence and best practices.

-Generation Health delivers programs to families across British Columbia, on the territories of many distinct First Nations.
+Generation Health Clinic delivers programs to families across British Columbia, on the territories of many distinct First Nations.
 We are grateful to all the First Nations who have cared for and nurtured the lands and waters around us for all time.
 We acknowledge the rights, interests, priorities, and concerns of all Indigenous Peoples - First Nations, Métis, and Inuit - respecting and acknowledging their distinct cultures, histories, rights, laws, and governments.